turingschool/front-end-curriculum/lessons/git-hooks.md

 npm run test --silent
 ```

 Now if we have a failing test, our pre-commit hook should catch that and prevent the commit from going through.
 This hook is super simple right now, because a failing test automatically causes the process to exit with an error.

+### Pre-Commit: Linting

 If we were to add linting to this hook:

 ```bash
 #!/bin/sh